 Thunderbolt is an important feature to have planned out in a Photo or Video PC, if you plan on doing serious video editing with your PC, or plan on doing so down the road.
 This is because many current and future professional video editing devices run on (or will run on) Thunderbolt.

 Thunderbolt is also isochronous, meaning it sends data as a steady stream (like Firewire before it).
-USB on the other hand sends data as packets.
+Traditional USB, on the other hand, sends data as packets.
 An isochronous connection provides a steady stream of data and is less prone to hiccups when processing audio and video.

 Video Devices Using Thunderbolt

 Devices such as the Black Magic Cinema Camera, Black Magic Design UltraStudio, and Aja Io® XT use Thunderbolt and Thunderbolt 2 for their connector of choice.
-RAID arrays are also wildly popular for the massive storage demands of Video Editing and RAID Storage Arrays such as the Pegasus2 utilize Thunderbolt 2.
+RAID arrays and lightning fast NVMe M.2 external drives are also wildly popular for the massive storage demands of Video Editing and RAID Storage Arrays such as the Pegasus2 utilize Thunderbolt 2.
 The original Thunderbolt (10 GB/s) is backwards compatible with Thunderbolt 2 (real world 16.8 GB/s).
 Additionally one Thunderbolt port is usually all you need, because you can daisy chain up to SIX Thunderbolt 2 devices losslessly.

 All About Thunderbolt, Firewire, and USB